 Factors That Affect Seat Allotment

 Your rank plays the most critical role in the seat allotment process.
 However, other elements like your choice-filling strategy, community category, and reservation policies also influence the final outcome.
-The Tamil Nadu Engineering Admissions process evaluates Higher Secondary Examination marks, the order of your preferences, and reservation rules to allocate seats.
+The TNEA process evaluates Higher Secondary Examination marks, the order of your preferences, and reservation rules to allocate seats.

 Community-based reservations are a major factor in seat distribution.
 Seats are allocated across seven categories to ensure fair access:

 Additionally, special category reservations provide extra opportunities.
-For example, 150 seats are set aside for children of ex-servicemen, 10 seats for children of freedom fighters, and 500 seats for talented sports persons.
+For example, seats are set aside for children of ex-servicemen, children of freedom fighters, Persons with Benchmark Disabilities (PwBD), and talented sports persons.
+Check the official TNEA 2026 notification for the exact seat counts under each special category.

 Make smarter choices during counselling with insights from the TNEA College Predictor tool.

-Now that we've covered the basics of the counseling process, let’s dive into a critical step: choice filling.
+Now that we have covered the basics of the counselling process, let us look at a critical step: choice filling.
 This phase can make or break your admission journey.
-With over 300,000 students competing in TNEA Counselling 2025, how you prioritize your options could determine whether you land your dream college or settle for a backup plan.
+With over 3 lakh students competing in TNEA Counselling 2026, how you prioritise your options could determine whether you land your preferred college or settle for a backup plan.

 - When it comes to choice filling, balancing your aspirations with realistic expectations based on your rank is key.
 Start by listing your preferred colleges and branches before the choice window opens.
 This will help you make informed decisions within the three-day window.